 Impairment of Long-Lived Assets.
-The Company assesses the recoverability of its long-lived assets by determining whether the depreciation and amortization of long-lived assets over their remaining lives can be recovered through projected undiscounted cash flows.
+The Company assesses the recoverability of its long-lived assets which include fixed assets and intangible assets by determining whether the depreciation and amortization of long-lived assets over their remaining lives can be recovered through projected undiscounted cash flows.
 The amount of long-lived asset impairment is measured based on fair value and is charged to operations in the period in which long-lived asset impairment is determined by management.
 Manufacturing fixed assets are subject to obsolescence potential as result of changes in customer demands, manufacturing process changes and changes in materials used.
 The Company is not currently aware of any such changes that would cause impairment to the value of its manufacturing fixed assets.